 A card organiser holds the ready sorted threads ~ for you to stitch away without delay !

 For posterity there is a completion slip to fix to the back of your work with your name and date.
-Future generations in your family will know who created a wonderful heirloom.
+Future generations in your family will want to know who created this wonderful heirloom!

 If you prefer to use your own materials the chart only pack contains the colour pattern with full instructions.

 Ability – For stitchers with experience

 Fabric – 14 ivory aida or 27 evenweave